5 Important Retirement Questions You Must Answer

 This question is really asking how long you plan on living.
 Life expectancy isn’t really something you may enjoy thinking about, but the reality is that your expected longevity will play a significant role in your retirement planning projections.
 The longer your life expectancy, the greater the anticipated cost of retirement.

 When the average couple reaches age 65 there is a greater than a 50 percent chance that one person will live beyond 90.
 Before you can estimate how many years you will spend in retirement, you obviously need to figure out when you want to retire.
-I always suggest using as realistic of a life expectancy as possible.
-But you also should personalize your assumptions based on your own health and wellness history as well as your family’s history of longevity.
+You should use as realistic of a life expectancy as possible, but you also should personalize your assumptions based on your own health and wellness history as well as your family’s history of longevity.

 If you are not quite sure about this one, you can use the average life expectancy (men — 85 years; women — 88).
 If you have no idea which expiration date to use (or your retirement date is a moving target) you can use a few different retirement scenarios to compare your options for each realistic retirement date.